Frankenstein (1931 film): Plot

-In a village of the Bavarian Alps, Henry Frankenstein and his hunchbacked assistant Fritz piece together a human body.
+In a village in the Bavarian Alps, scientist Henry Frankenstein and his hunchbacked assistant Fritz piece together a human body.
 Some of the parts are from freshly buried bodies, others from recently hanged criminals.
 Henry desires to create a human, giving this body life through electrical devices.
 He still needs a brain for his creation.
 Henry's former teacher Dr. Waldman shows his class the brain of an average human being and the corrupted brain of a criminal for comparison.
 Henry sends Fritz to steal the healthy brain from Waldman's class.
 Fritz accidentally damages it, and so brings Henry the criminal brain.

 Henry's fiancée Elizabeth Lavenza speaks with their friend Victor about the scientist's peculiar actions and his seclusion.
 Elizabeth and Victor ask Waldman for help understanding Henry's behavior, and Waldman reveals he is aware Henry wishes to create life.
 Concerned for Henry, they arrive at his lab just as he makes his final preparations, the lifeless body on an operating table.
 As a storm rages, Henry invites Elizabeth and the others to watch.
 Henry and Fritz raise the operating table toward an opening at the top of the tower.
 The creature and Henry's equipment are exposed to the lightning storm and empowered, bringing the creature to life.
 Henry is ecstatic at the sight of the creature moving and has to be restrained by Victor and Waldman.
 Henry proclaims he now knows what it feels like to be God.

 Frankenstein's Monster, despite its grotesque form, seems to be an innocent, childlike creation.
 Henry welcomes it into his laboratory and asks it to sit.
 He opens up the roof, causing the Monster to reach out towards the sunlight.
 Fritz enters with a flaming torch, which frightens the Monster.
 Its fright is mistaken by Henry and Waldman for an attempt to attack them, and it is chained in the dungeon, where Fritz antagonizes it with a torch.
 Hearing Fritz screaming in the dungeon, Henry and Waldman find that the Monster has hanged Fritz.
 The Monster lunges at the two but they lock it inside.
 Realizing the Monster must be destroyed, Henry prepares an injection of a powerful drug and Waldman injects the drug into the Monster's back, rendering it unconscious.